Lovers Cove State Marine Conservation Area and Casino Point State Marine Conservation Area

 Lovers Cove State Marine Conservation Area and Casino Point State Marine Conservation Area (SMCAs) are two nearby marine protected areas that include offshore, island marine habitat on opposite sides of Avalon Harbor, Catalina Island, off California's south coast.
 The SMCAs cover 0.06 and 0.01 sqmi respectively.
 These SMCAs function essentially as dive areas in this popular diving and water sports area.
 The SMCAs protect marine life by limiting the removal of marine wildlife from within their borders.

 Activities

 Lover's Cove SMCA prohibits take of all living marine resources, except for recreational take by hook-and-line from the Cabrillo Mole or take pursuant to maintenance of artificial structures inside the conservation area per any required federal, state and local permits, or as otherwise authorized by the department.

-Feeding of fish for marine life viewing is allowed.

 Casino Point SMCA prohibits take of all living marine resources, except for take pursuant to maintenance of artificial structures inside the conservation area per any required federal, state and local permits, or as otherwise authorized by the department.
 Feeding of fish for marine life viewing is allowed.